n1ru4l/envelop/packages/plugins/parser-cache/README.md

 ## `@envelop/parser-cache`

-This plugins adds simple LRU caching to your `parse`, to execurion improve performance by caching the parsed result.
+This plugins adds simple LRU caching to your `parse`, to improve performance by caching the parsed result.

 ## Getting Started